mdigliodo/design-patterns/README.md

 # DesignPatterns

-Here you will find a practical application where the Singleton, observer, dependency injection, facade, composite, strategy, decorator and factory patterns are applied.
+Here you will find a practical application where the Singleton, observer, dependency injection, facade, composite, strategy, decorator, and factory patterns are applied.

 I invite you to explore the source code to understand how each pattern is used to improve the structure and modularity of the application.